crowdAI/train-schedule-optimisation-challenge-starter-kit/documentation/input_data_model.md

 #### Now we we can talk about the _section_requirement_ [element of a [service_intention](#service-intention)]
 With the understanding of the routes, the meaning of the _section requirements_ in a service intention now makes more sense.

 Each section_requirement references a _section_marker_.
-This means that "this requirement can be satisfied on any route_section that carries this label as a _section_marker_".
+This means that "this requirement must be satisfied on any route_section that carries this label as a _section_marker_".
 The section requirement can specify four types of requirements:
 * that a certain time window be respected for the entry event by setting entry_earliest and/or entry_latest accordingly
 * same thing for the exit event by setting exit_earliest and/or exit_latest
 * a minimum stopping time be observed on this route section by setting min_stopping_time.
 This stopping time will be _in addition_ to the minimum_running_time